Decomposing Crowd Wisdom: Domain-Specific Calibration Dynamics in Prediction Markets: Discussion

 \subsection{Implications for forecasting research}

 These results challenge domain-agnostic calibration studies.
 The decomposition shows that pooling across domains obscures the dominant source of calibration variation.
 Future studies should stratify by domain and time horizon.
-The four-component framework extends naturally to election models, expert platforms and machine learning probability outputs.
+The five-term descriptive framework extends naturally to election models, expert platforms and machine learning probability outputs.